-- If the answer is yes, or if the Council denies our request to review a favorable Level 3 appeal decision, the appeals process may or may not be over.
-Unlike a decision at Level 2, we have the right to appeal a Level 4 decision that is favorable to you.
-We will decide whether to appeal this decision to Level 5. - If we decide not to appeal the decision, we must authorize or provide you with the medical care within 60 calendar days after receiving the Council's decision. - If we decide to appeal the decision, we will let you know in writing. - If the answer is no or if the Council denies the review request, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - of the review process.
+• If the answer is yes, or if the Council denies our request to review a favorable Level 3 appeal decision, the appeals process may or may not be over.
+Unlike a decision at

+Level 2, we have the right to appeal a Level 4 decision that is favorable to you.
+We will decide whether to appeal this decision to Level 5.

+- If we decide not to appeal the decision, we must authorize or provide you with the medical care within 60 calendar days after receiving the Council's decision. - If we decide to appeal the decision, we will let you know in writing. - If the answer is no or if the Council denies the review request, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - If you do not want to accept the decision, you may be able to continue to the next level of the review process.
 If the Council says no to your appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 appeal and how to continue with a Level 5 appeal.